neil-edelman/boxes/readme.md

 Mostly independent `C89` data structure headers that use compile-time polymorphism to generate lightweight and statically type-safe containers.
-The documented parameters in each project are pre-processor macros.
-Documented is in `doc/`.
+Documented is in `doc/`; parameters in each project are pre-processor macros.

 ## Design papers ##